-One of the most puzzling facets of Vermeer's ouevre is its restricted dimension As tody, there are roguhly 35 paintings which scholars unanimously agree upon.
-Albert Blankert, one of the most reputable and cautious Vermeer scholar,s wrote: "There is good reason to believe that Vermeer's artistic production was small.
+One of the most puzzling facets of Vermeer's oeuvre is its restricted dimension.
+As of today, there are roughly 35 paintings that scholars unanimously agree upon.
+Albert Blankert, one of the most reputable and cautious Vermeer scholars, wrote: "There is good reason to believe that Vermeer's artistic production was small.
 Three of his paintings are recorded in documents as property of the painter's widow.
 Twenty-one more are listed in the catalogue of an auction of paintings held in Amsterdam in 1696.
-Another five occur in auction catalogues from the end of the 17th and early 18th centuries.
+Another five occur in auction catalogues from the end of the seventeenth and early eighteenth centuries.
 Remarkably enough, nearly all of these paintings can be identified.
 Moreover, all but a few of the thirty-odd paintings now regarded as autograph works by Vermeer are mentioned in these few sources.
 This provides strong evidence that the Vermeer's known today constitute nearly the entire oeuvre of the master."1

 John Montias, who has analyzed every shred of historic evidence regarding Vermeer's art and life, has speculated that the total number of paintings executed between his first dated work, The Procuress (1656) and 1675, range approximately between forty and sixty, a truly paltry number if compared to the standard output, often counting into the hundreds, of Dutch painters of the Golden Age.
 Thus, Vermeer would have painted only two or three works a year, most likely, according to Montias, two highly finished works and one small painting of a lower price range.